Lafayette Building

 The Lafayette closed in 1997 after years of decline.
 1 2 3 7 Little maintenance work had been conducted since the tenants were given initial eviction notices in 1991.
 4

-On December 15, 2005, the Peebles Atlantic Development Corporation of Florida proposed that the Lafayette would be restored into 125 residential condominiums and first-floor retail at the cost of $40 million.
+On December 15, 2005, the Peebles Atlantic Development Corporation of Florida proposed that the Lafayette be restored into 125 residential condominiums and first-floor retail at a cost of $40 million.
 8 Work was slated to begin in 2006 and wrap up in 2007.
-The proposal was ultimately nixed after disputes arose between the developer and the city.
+The proposal was ultimately nixed after disputes arose between the developer and city.

-The city of Detroit offered the Lafayette to Quicken Loans for $1 on November 13, 2007.
-At the time, Quicken Loans was actively searching for a new headquarters, but ultimately the company chose the vacated Compuware Building elsewhere in downtown.
+On November 13, 2007, the city of Detroit offered the Lafayette to Quicken Loans for $1.
+At the time, Quicken Loans was actively searching for a new headquarters, but ultimately, the company chose the vacated Compuware Building elsewhere downtown.

-The Ferchill Group, who was responsible for the renovation of the Book Cadillac, speculated about purchasing the building and restoring it but found that it was not economically viable.
+The Ferchill Group, responsible for the renovation of the Book Cadillac, speculated about purchasing and restoring the building but found that it was not economically viable.
 1 7

 Demolition

-On December 9, 2008, the city issued a request for environmental consulting services to prepare the Lafayette for destruction.
+On December 9, 2008, the city requested environmental consulting services to prepare the Lafayette for destruction.
 The Downtown Development Authority (DDA) solicited bids to demolish the building on March 26, 2009.
-7 After the deadline for the submissions passed in April, Mayor Kenneth Cockrel Jr. canceled demolition plans over public outcry.
+7 After the submission deadline passed in April, Mayor Kenneth Cockrel Jr. canceled demolition plans over public outcry.
 2

-In a last-minute proposal to save the Lafayette, Dionysia Properties asked Detroit city officials to give the company two weeks to conduct a structural inspection on the tower to see if it could be rehabilitated in a cost-effective manner.
-The DDA refuted the request.
+In a last-minute proposal to save Lafayette, Dionysia Properties asked Detroit city officials to give the company two weeks to conduct a structural inspection on the tower to see if it could be rehabilitated cost-effectively.
+The DDA refused the request.

 Share